Georgia Uncontested Divorce

 It is advisable for both parties to have their own attorneys, especially if children and property are involved.
 In simple uncontested divorces where the parties are in agreement on all issues, one attorney can draft the documents for the parties, file them and represent the plaintiff at the final hearing.
 One attorney cannot represent both parties.

 I have only been married a short time.
 Can I get an annulment ?

 Annulments in Georgia are rare.
 They can be granted if the marriage was was void or voidable to begin with.
 For instance, you can obtain an annulment if your spouse was already married when you married and there are no children from your marriage.

 Do we have to be separated to file for divorce in Georgia?

-Yes, but in Georgia a separation means the parties intend to be separated are not having sexual relations.
+Yes, but in Georgia a separation means the parties are not having sexual relations.
 They can be living under the same roof and still be separated.